 If you’ve ever been a serious runner, you know more than half the battle is mental.
-Even the world’s best-trained athletes eventually enter into an ego battle against their own bodies.
+Even the world’s best-trained athletes eventually enter into an ego battle against their bodies.

-Sure, it doesn’t sound like that in your head—in your head it sounds more like “Oh dear God, please stop or your lungs are going to explode and your legs are going to melt off.”
+Sure, it doesn’t sound like that in your head.
+In your head it sounds more like “Dear God, please stop or your lungs are going to explode and your legs are going to melt off.”
 But the reality is, for periods of time, you can ignore that voice.
-And for periods of time an amazing thing happens—your body accepts it.
+And an amazing thing happens—your body accepts it.

-When I look at my life, I haven’t got a single thing worth breaking down for.
+When I look at my life, I don’t have a single thing worth breaking down for.
 When things get stressful or emotions run high, I kick it into overdrive and ride it out.
-And eventually the inevitable happens—things carry on much the way they always do.
-And while it may not always be quite as easy as I’d like, it’s nice to know I’m in a lot better shape than I thought I was.
-I think if we really thought about it, we all are.
+And eventually, the inevitable happens.
+Things carry on much the way they always do.
+So while it may not always be as easy as I’d like, it’s nice to know I’m in better shape than I thought I was.
+I think if we really thought about it, most of us are.